blawson69/DoorMaster/README.md

    If the attempt to force the door open succeeds, there is a 20% chance to break the door (setting it to the Broken [State](#door-states)) completely, rendering the door useless.
 If a Locked door is forced open, there is also a 10% chance to destroy the lock (Disabled).
 - **Help** - Shows a help menu that explains the other token action buttons.

-The "DoorMaster Keyed" character adds the following token action button:
 - **Key** - This button prompts the player to enter a passphrase.
 If the passphrase is correct, the door will be unlocked.
 If the [key reset function](#keyed-doors) is off, this button will also allow the door to be locked using the passphrase as well.

-The "DoorMaster Trapped" character adds the following token action button:
 - **Disable** - This button allows an attempt to disable a trap.
 If the player controls more than one character, they will be asked to select which character is making the attempt.
 A "Disable Trap" button will then appear to allow them to select the Dexterity skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to disable a trap.

  If enabled in [config](#configuration), a fumble at disabling a trap will trigger the trap.

-The "DoorMaster Trapped Keyed" character combines the functionality of the "DoorMaster Keyed" and "DoorMaster Trapped" in for doors that are both trapped and keyed.

-The "DoorMaster Switch" character is set on non-hidden switch tokens, and only provides the *Use* and *Help* buttons.

-The "DoorMaster Lock" character is set on non-hidden lock tokens, and provides the *Key*, *Pick*, and *Help* buttons.

 ## Door Status